givankin/licenses/README.md

 * It was not planned by 3rd-eden (see https://github.com/3rd-Eden/licenses/issues/14#issuecomment-57770759).

-As I needed to fetch data for all devDependencies, and there were often hundreds of them, initial code ran to slow for me.
+As I needed to fetch data for all devDependencies, and there were often hundreds of them, initial code ran too slow for me.

 ## API differences